 Two full days is enough to visit both the Argentina and Brazil sides of Iguazu, and both sides are definitely worth it.
 The park itself has numerous trails, some of them offer panoramic views and others take you into the heart of the falls for an intimate experience with this majestic landscape.

 Devil’s Throat is one of the most spectacular sights that you can see on an Iguazu tour – this is a horseshoe-shaped series of cataracts stretching 150 m across and falling 80 m, forming an ever-present, thick cloud of mist.
 The best view is from the Brazil side, while the Ecological Jungle Train on the Argentina side takes travelers straight up to the falls.

-Contact one of our expert travel advisors at Argentina For Less to start planning your tour to Iguazu and other Argentina travel destinations.
+Contact one of our expert travel advisors at Latin America For Less to start planning your tour to Iguazu and other Argentina travel destinations.

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.